-Is it possible to eat healthy on a budget?
+Is it possible to eat healthy on a budget or if you are on the Further Food 10 Day Sugar Detox Plan?
 Even if you want to commit to a healthy lifestyle through a sugar detox or just by improving your diet, you might feel intimidated and worried about being able to afford healthy options.
 Luckily, there are ways to keep food costs down.
 Here’s 11 tips from Integrative Nutrition Health Coach Beth Romanski on how you can eat eat healthy on a budget.

 Have you made a decision to eat healthier or go on a sugar detox this year?
 Good for you!
 Cutting out sugar and improving your diet can not only help you lose weight, improve your self-esteem and mood, but you can also prevent more serious long-term health issues like Type 2 diabetes and heart disease.

 But as you prepare to adopt your new healthy lifestyle, you may feel a little shocked (and panicked) when you find yourself at the grocery store checkout with a bill that’s much larger than you expected.
 That bill might put doubt in your head about adopting this new healthy lifestyle and how to eat healthy on a budget, even though you know deep down it’s the best thing for you to do.